-- Under Texas laws, the credit card interest rates are limited to 18%, and these rates are re-evaluated from time to time.
+- Under Texas state laws, credit card interest rates are limited to 18%, and these rates are re-evaluated from time to time.

 - The Texas Debt Collection Act, which is based on the Fair Debt Collection and Practices Act (FDCPA), protects Texan consumers from harassment and fraudulent debt collector claims.
 According to the law, the debtor can stop the collectors from contacting them through a written request.
 However, the collectors retain the right to contact the debtor regarding specific legal actions and can continue to collect on the debt, including filing a lawsuit.